Acting Tutors Voice Tutors Movement Tutors Production Directors

 Subject taught at LSDA: Acting Techniques, Production Director

 Subject taught at LSDA: Acting Techniques Paul trained at the London Academy of Music and Dramatic Art (LAMDA) where he won the Brian Cox scholarship.
-Since graduating Paul has worked as an actor on both stage/ screen and as a fight choreographer and director.
-Most recently he appeared in the feature film Broken Promise and played King Phillip II of Spain in Juana of Castile – Edinburgh and National and European tour.
-Other credits include: Acts of Cod (RNT & the Old Vic), The Three Musketeers (Bristol Old Vic), Robin Hood, Macbeth, Richard II (The Tobacco Factory), Theatre Loyalties, Italian American Reconciliation (The Finborough) European Tours of Gone, Macbeth (Paines Plough).
-TV – Heartbeat BBC.
-Film – The Date, the Bafta nominated I’m Frank Morgan, the lead in Lucky Man directed by Jim Sturgess and The Shipwreck Trilogy (RSC).
-He directed Treading the Boards, London-Edinburgh and UK tour.Read Paul's Biography
+Since graduating Paul has worked as an actor on both stage and screen, and as a fight choreographer and director.
+He appeared in the feature film Broken Promise and played King Phillip II of Spain in Juana of Castile – Edinburgh and National and European tour.
+Paul’s theatre credits include: Acts of Cod (RNT & the Old Vic), The Three Musketeers (Bristol Old Vic), Robin Hood, Macbeth, Richard II (The Tobacco Factory), Theatre Loyalties, Italian American Reconciliation (The Finborough) European Tours of Gone, Macbeth (Paines Plough).
+Paul’s TV credits incluse: Heartbeat, a BBC Film, The Date, I’m Frank Morgan (BAFTA nominated), the lead in Lucky Man directed by Jim Sturgess, and The Shipwreck Trilogy (RSC).
+Paul directed Treading the Boards for the London-Edinburgh and UK tour.
+He co-wrote and directed the BAFTA long-listed short film Gerry starring Joan Collins and Oliver Ford Davies.
+The film won Joan Collins the best actress award at the LA International Film Festival and won best short at the Manchester International Film Festival.
+Read Paul's Biography

-Subject taught at LSDA: Life Coach Helen has completed an MA in English Literature and a BA in Psychology at Copenhagen University.
+Subject taught at LSDA: Life Coach Helen completed an MA in English Literature and a BA in Psychology at Copenhagen University.
 After performing English theatre in Copenhagen for 8 years Helen moved to London to train at Drama Studio.
-She co-founded Yardbird Shuffle Productions there and played Patricia in Brimstone and Treacle and Carol in Oleanna at Krudttoennen.
+She co-founded Yardbird Shuffle Productions at DSL and played Patricia in Brimstone and Treacle and Carol in Oleanna at Krudttoennen.
 She also performed for several seasons with The Project Makers playing Helena in A Midsummer Night’s Dream and Rosaline in Love’s Labour’s Lost co directed by Annetta Laufer.
 Other credits include Livia, Women Beware Women directed by Matthew Wilde and Titania in A Midsummer Night’s Dream at Bedlam Theatre where she also worked with Jamie Reid in The Dead Monkey.
 In 2010 Helen worked with Edward Bond on the world premiere of his modern bloody classic There Will Be More where she played (Me)Dea directed by Adam Spreadbury Maher.
 Other recent credits include Countess Gouvarinha in The Maias (Galleon Productions) and Candida in Candida (CandyKing Productions).
+Helen also performed in a 2019 production of Great Expectations, a new edition written from the viewpoint of Miss Haversham, whom she played.
 Helen Trained as a Life Coach with The Coaching Academy in 2009-11 and greatly enjoys empowering her students to make the best of their lives.
 She teaches them problem solving skills and helps them set powerful challenging personal and career goals with focus on taking full responsibility for their development and future success.
 Helen has worked extensively with film maker Lucy Beech including the art film Credible passion.
 Helen has been working with the international theatre company TheatreLab since 2012.
 She has performed in The Oresteia and Medea at Riverside Studios and had played Queen Herodias in Salome in London, Avignon, Athens and Thessaloniki.
-Helen will be reprising her role as Dea in the World Premiere of Dea directed by Edward Bond in the spring of 2016.Read Helen's Biography
+Helen received excellent reviews when she reprised her role as DEA in 2016, directed by Edward Bond.
+Helen played Aunt Patience in TheatreLab’s acclaimed performance of Jamaica Inn in November 2017.
+In 2019 Helen performed in several shows at The Suffolk INK festival.
+Helen has since 2017 co-written, produced and performed in new comedy webseries The Self Tapers https://www.youtube.com/watch?v=uE5QmYnKKh0&t=36s.
+She is currently filming Canonbie Production’s new Feature film Gentrification – shot in 5 minute episodes, penned by her husband Peter Rae – a cautionary tale about the encroaching dangers of middle-class xenophobia.
+Helen Produces, directs, acts and provides all the first class vegetarian catering.
+Read Helen's Biography

-Read Georgina's Biography
+Read Dionne's Biography

-Subject taught at LSDA: Acting Techniques, Text Analysis, Production Director
+Subject taught at LSDA: Audition Techniques

 Read Terry's Biography